Land & People

 The three main traditional religions in Taiwan are Taoism, Buddhism, and Confucianism.
 These are mingled with ancestor worship and animism, forming a unique blend of religions.
 There is an average of one temple for each 1.2 square miles.
 About 95 percent of the population follow the traditional Chinese folk religion of Taiwan, at least for weddings and funerals.

 Year Entered by BMM1972

 The majority of the people in Taiwan have never heard the gospel clearly presented.
 The majority of churches are ecumenically oriented.
-Baptist Mid-Missions needs more workers, both missionary and national, to establish more fundamental Baptist churches.
+Baptist Mid-Missions needs more workers, both missionary and national, to establish more independent Baptist churches.
 It is our goal to see these churches mature and become capable of carrying on the work by themselves.